 5. Accept more than one type of cryptocurrency.

-As of August 2021, there were over 5,800 unique cryptocurrencies, and the number of currencies is in constant flux.
 Because these currencies are new, the value and policies for each crypto can change quickly.
 Your business will assume less risk if it isn’t tied to one single form of digital currency.

 The more cryptocurrencies your business collects, the more opportunities you will have to enjoy this disruption of traditional finance long term, so hang on to some of your coins, and don’t make exchanges right away.